w3f/Grants-Program/applications/paid.md

 ### Overview

-PAID Smart Agreement protocol is based off ideas from MDV “Mensajería Documentos Verificables” and OpenLaw and consists of part protocol onchain and a offchain protocol using content networks like IPFS/IPNS/Swarm and using DID-METHOD/VC standards as identity and verification mechanism, based in a our did method development  did:dpki.
+PAID Smart Agreement protocol is based off ideas from MDV “Mensajería Documentos Verificables” and OpenLaw and consists of part protocol onchain and a offchain protocol using content networks like IPFS/IPNS/Swarm and using DID-METHOD/VC standards as identity and verification mechanism, based in a our did method development  DID:DPKI.

 #### Technologies
 * OpenLaw